lingeringsocket/shlurd/docs/readme.md

 OK.

-The hen responds, "I am in an invisible nest."
+She responds, "I am in an invisible nest."

 > get the hen